Westminster's Development Plan

 - these policies will be replaced by the revisions to the City Plan once they are adopted

-- the Mayor of London has revised the London Plan and the latest version was published in 2016
+- The Mayor of London adopted a revised London Plan in 2016

-- A full review of the London plan is underway.
+- A full review of the London Plan is underway (Examination of the draft New London Plan is ongoing)

 National Planning Policy Framework